knolife/Home-Center/README.md

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

-todo
+* todo

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/knolife/Home-Center/issues) for a list of proposed features (and known issues).

+* initiating the project (Basic infos)
+* add new Feature : Display Family calender
+* add new Feature : Sport HIIT exercices generator
+* add new Feature : Todo Family list

 <!-- CONTACT -->
 ## Contact